Welcome! I'm Abdullah Umut Hamzaoğulları

 My interdisciplinary background has shaped my research interests at the intersection of physics and machine learning:

-I also worked on Lagrangian Neural Networks (LNN) and symbolic regression under the guidance of Assistant Professor Arkadaş Özakın at Boğaziçi University, exploring how machine learning can uncover theoretical quantities like the Lagrangian from data alone.
-This project exemplified how AI can be utilized to extract theoretical quantities from experimental data.
-I later shared these findings in a seminar I organized at my university.
+Earlier, I explored Lagrangian Neural Networks (LNNs) and symbolic regression under the guidance of Asst.
+Prof. Arkadaş Özakin at Boğaziçi University, showing how machine learning can infer theoretical quantities like the Lagrangian from data.
+I later presented these findings in a seminar I organized at my university.

 Recent Publications